g8os/EFBD/docs/tlog/config.md

 By default the `tlogserver` executable assumes the `config.yml` file exists within the working directory of its process.
 This location can be defined using the `--config path` optional CLI flag.

+## Live reloading of the configuration

+A running [tlogserver][tlogserver] in a production environment can not simply be restarted since this will break the connection to any connected [client][tlogclient].
+When the configuration file is modified, send a `SIGHUP` signal to the [tlogserver][tlogserver] to make it pick up the changes.

+> NOTE: It is not recommended to change the configs of [storage (1)][storage] clusters, which are still in use by active (connected) [clients][tlogclient], and content might get lost if you do this against all advice in.

+[tlogserver]: server.md
+[tlogclient]: client.md

+[storage]: /docs/glossary.md#storage